TBD54566975/developer.tbd.website/site/docs/ssi/credential-lifecycle.md

 title: Credential Lifecyle Flow
 ---

-This tutorial walks you through the lifecycle of a verifiable credential (VC) from issuing one to using it.
+This tutorial walks you through the lifecycle of a verifiable credential (VC) from designing a schema, issuing a credential, presenting the credential, and verifying it.

 :::info
 ## Prerequisites